srajarshi007/SmartBridge_AI/SmartBridge AI Mouse/Readme.md

 - Works with multi-hand input by detecting the predominant hand.
 - Uses Mediapipe's pose estimation to localize hand and finger landmarks and track their movement.
 - Applies dampening to stabilize mouse movements.
-- Incorporates a pinch control mechanism for vertical scrolling [Disabled] or adjusting the system volume.
-- Background color change option using hand gestures (thumbs up -> black & thumbs down -> white).
-[Disabled]
-- Integrates with PyAudio to adjust sound levels based on pinch input.

-### Optional Features - (To be added)

-- Display the detected gesture label as text on the screen or a small overlay.
-- Add more gestures to control other functionalities.
-- Add a menu or setting to select the dominant hand and other options.
-- Add audio feedback for different gestures, to indicate successful detection.

 ## Requirements